zeljkofilipin/filipin.eu/_posts/2020/2020-05-21-engprod-virtual-offsite-2020-05.md

 ---
 tags:  event wikimedia
-title: Engineering Productivity Offsite May 2020
+title: Engineering Productivity Virtual Offsite May 2020
 ---
 In May 2020 we were supposed to have a team offsite in Lisbon, Portugal.
 I was planning to visit Portugal with my family for a while, so that looked like a great opportunity to go together.
 Early in 2020 we bought plane tickets for the entire family.
 Then COVID-19 happened and the offsite was cancelled.
 Instead, we had a virtual offsite May 18-21 2020.